 Through our Day Club and Befriending services we aim to support people with early to moderate stage dementia to feel that they are still a valued member of society within their local community.
 Town Break wants to support people with dementia so that they are able to continue to live within their own home for as long as possible.
 We also support their carer, if applicable, by providing them with advice and some respite time.

-The Friendship Group is held on the second Wednesday of each month (except in August when it is held on the third Wednesday) at North Parish Church, Braehead, Stirling, from 1:30pm-3:30pm.
-The Friendship Group helps to provide companionship in a sociable atmosphere, and there will be different speakers and/or demonstrations each month as well as afternoon tea.
+A Friendship Group is held on the second Wednesday of each month (except in August when it is held on the third Wednesday) at North Parish Church, Braehead, Stirling, from 1:30pm-3:30pm.
+A further session is held on the first Tuesday in the month at Killearn Village Hall from 1.30pm - 3.30pm.
+Friendship Groups help to provide companionship in a sociable atmosphere, and there will be different speakers and/or demonstrations each month as well as afternoon tea.